maleadt/LLVM.jl/README.md

 Either install the package using `Pkg`, or manually run `deps/build.jl` which detects available LLVM installations (a version can be pinned by defining the `LLVM_VERSION` environment variable).

-Define the `DEBUG` environment variable for more verbose printing.
+If installation fails, re-run using the `DEBUG` environment variable set to `1` (as well as running Julia with `--compilecache=no`), and attach that output to a bug report.